GitHub Actions vs GitLab CI in 2026

 Real monthly cost at three team sizes

-Numbers below assume Linux 2-core runners, GitHub Actions Team and GitLab Premium plans, average 7-minute build duration.
+Numbers below assume Linux 2-core runners, GitHub Actions Team and GitLab Premium plans, average 7-minute build duration, and roughly 5,000 / 30,000 / 120,000 total build minutes per month for the three team sizes.

 Actions wins on seat fee at small scale.
 GitLab seat premium is hard to justify unless you specifically need Premium features.